 LED

-A light-emitting diode is a small electronic component that lights up when current flows through it in the correct direction.
-In this kit, LEDs create the flashing effect, so polarity and correct soldering matter for the project to work.
+A light-emitting diode (LED) is a small electronic component that emits light when current flows through it in the correct direction.
+Because it only conducts one way, its polarity matters, and a through-hole LED must be soldered the correct way around to light up.

 low dropout regulator